walmartlabs/lacinia/docs/fields.rst

-This data, the *resolved value*, is never directly returned to the client; this is because in GraphQL, the client query identifies which fields from the resolved value are selected (and often, renamed) to form the response value.
+This data, the *resolved value*, is never directly returned to the client; this is because in GraphQL, the client query identifies which fields from the resolved value are selected (and often, renamed) to form the result value.

 ``:resolve`` is optional; when not provided it is assumed that the containing field's resolved value is a map containing a key exactly matching the field's name.